 This year, these are all of the presents we have under our Christmas tree for our children.

 This story was submitted to Love What Matters by Valarie Reynolds.
-You can follow her journey on Facebook, Instagram, and her podcast.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+You can follow her journey on Instagram.
+Join the Love What Matters family and subscribe to our newsletter.

 Read more stories like this: